 Her film and television credits include, Tomorrow and Tomorrow and Tomorrow, Jackie, Hiding (ABC), 1919 (ABC) the Cannes Palm D’Or nominee The Guests and the independent feature films Marley, Someone and 2010.

 Matilda trained at the Ensemble Studios, Atlantic Theatre Company NYC, SITI Company NYC and L’Ecole Phillippe Gaulier Paris.

 Mark completed the acting program at the VCA in 2005.

 His feature film credits include The Dressmaker, with Kate Winslet, The Fear of Darkness, Healing opposite Hugo Weaving and Don Haney (2014 16th Annual St Tropez Antipodes Film Festival Award Winner: Audience Award), The Boy Castaways directed by Michael Kantor, Robert Connolly’s Balibo, (14 AFI Award nominations), Van Diemen’s Land, Blame, Playing for Charlie and One Eyed Girl directed by Nick Matthews (2015 Madrid International Film Festival Award: Best Lead Actor, and 21st Annual Austin Film Festival: Dark Matters, Jury Award).

 Mark’s television credits include HBO’s

 The Pacific produced by Steven Spielberg and Tom Hanks, Killing Time for TV1, Rush (Series 4) for Network 10 and The Homicide Franchise: Dr Wainer’s Summer Offensive for the ABC.
-Mark also plays internet sensation Detective Larry Hard in Cop Hard a webisode series created and produced by makers of Van Diemen’s Land.
+Mark also plays internet sensation Detective Larry Hard in Cop Hard, a webisode series created and produced by the makers of Van Diemen’s Land.